vipinsun/TokenTaxonomyFramework-pub/tools/Readme.md

 The UI Sandbox project is for prototype UI applications.
 The TTF Designer UX is also hosted in the 'designer' folder.
 You can click through the designer here:

 [TTF Designer](https://xd.adobe.com/view/3e19edc6-1915-41a0-70a0-2d3154a7a5eb-4828/)

+## Epirus Blockchain Explorer

+The [Epirus Blockchain Explorer](https://www.web3labs.com/epirus) by Web3 Labs is a useful tool for monitoring and visualising your tokens on real blockchain networks.

+The [Epirus Overview](EpirusExplorer/Epirus\ Overview.pdf) document provides screenshots of the application running on a live network, including view of fungible and non-fungible tokens.

+Epirus has dedicated views of:

+- Tokens
+- Smart contracts
+- Transactions
+- Blocks
+- Network peers

+It also has a dashboard with high level metrics such as the proportions of fungible or non-fungible tokens deployed to the network.

+Its filtering and sorting capatilities make it straight forwards to query for the most active tokens over a set period of time.

+There is also a RESTful API for bespoke reporting.

+At present it supports the following blockchain deployments:

+- Azure Blockchain Service
+- Hyperledger Besu
+- Quorum
+- Public and private Ethereum networks

+Corda support is coming end of Q1 2020.